NotVeryFun/openGLProjects.../README.md

 elasticGravity.exe makes balls attract each other

-Release.exe with full feature (could be effect by editing options.txt)
+Release.exe with full feature (could be affect by editing options.txt)
 ## =========================Control=========================

 #WASD to walk ,ESC to close